A symbol that has an outline of a triangle with an exclamation mark in the middle

 Holiday Moratorium Impacts

-Due to increased activity in the city’s major retail districts during the Rose Festival in late spring and the fall/winter holiday season, specific areas and streets have restricted use.
+Due to increased activity in the city’s major retail districts during festivals and the holiday season, specific areas and streets have restricted use.
 Portland's Bureau of Transportation implements a moratorium on use of the public right-of way to support these events.

 Hot Work